adhheei/javascript_Day8/README.md

-# 🗓️ Day 8: Asynchronous JavaScript & ES6+ Features
+# 🗓️ Day 8: Asynchronous JavaScript & ES6+ Features.
 📘 Learning Focus

 Learned how asynchronous execution is handled in JavaScript.